laytenter/Insider-London/europe/index.md

 The EU represents the world’s largest trading bloc and has special economic significance for a region with a long history of entrepreneurship.
 We invite you to explore the business eco-systems of post-industrial economies and the success stories of some of Europe’s most exciting destinations.

-Insider London offers bespoke programmes of company visits, educational tours and cultural experiences in London, Berlin and Frankfurt.
+Insider London offers bespoke programmes of company visits, educational tours and cultural experiences in London and Berlin.

-Picture Buttons to:
-Berlin, Frankfurt